clad-sovereign/clad-mobile/shared/src/androidInstrumentedTest/README.md

 This directory contains comprehensive integration tests for the `SubstrateClient` that validate WebSocket connection behavior with real Substrate nodes.

+## Status

+✅ **All 56 integration tests are fully functional and can be executed**

+The test discovery issue has been resolved by adding `testInstrumentationRunner = "androidx.test.runner.AndroidJUnitRunner"` to the Android configuration in `build.gradle.kts`.

 ## Overview

-The integration tests are organized into four test suites:
+The integration tests are organized into four test suites totaling **56 tests**:

-1. **SubstrateClientIntegrationTest** - Connection state management and lifecycle
+1. **SubstrateClientIntegrationTest** (9 tests) - Connection state management and lifecycle
-2. **SubstrateClientRpcTest** - RPC method calls and error handling
+2. **SubstrateClientRpcTest** (20 tests) - RPC method calls and error handling
-3. **SubstrateClientReconnectionTest** - Automatic reconnection with exponential backoff
+3. **SubstrateClientReconnectionTest** (12 tests) - Automatic reconnection with exponential backoff
-4. **SubstrateClientConcurrencyTest** - Concurrent RPC calls and response matching
+4. **SubstrateClientConcurrencyTest** (15 tests) - Concurrent RPC calls and response matching

 ## Prerequisites